OCA/vertical-rental/rental_base/README.rst

  * Please activate the checkbox for using 'Product Variants'.
  * Go to Rentals > Products > Products.
  * Create a new storable product.
- * Active the checkbox 'Can be Rented'.
+ * Activate the checkbox 'Can be Rented'.
  * Go to page 'Sales & Purchase'.
  * Create the rental service and configure its name and price.